• Skip to primary navigation

 Pro tip: You can film the ganache on contact and set it aside in the fridge.
 But make sure to stir it each 5 minutes, and don't miss the right consistency to assemble the cake.

-Step 14.
-To assemble the cake, slice the cooled cake into three cake layers using a serrated knife or a cake leveler.
+Step 14: To assemble the cake, slice the cooled cake into three layers using a serrated knife or a cake leveler.
 Place the bottom layer onto a cake board, parchment, or serving plate, and soak it with the sugar syrup using a silicone or pastry brush.
-Then, spread a ⅖ inches (1 cm) thick layer of ganache (photo 7).
+Then, spread a ⅖-inch (1 cm) layer of ganache (photo 7).

 Pro tip: It takes about 6.4 oz.
 (180 g) of chocolate ganache for each layer.

-Step 15.
-Repeat this process with the second layer, soak it with the syrup, and cover it completely with a ganache.
+Step 15: Repeat this process with the second layer, soak it in syrup, and cover it completely with ganache.
 Finally, place the third layer on top to complete the cake; no need to soak (photo 8).

 Photo 7: Cake layer held over the frosted layer Photo 8: Sponge handled over the cake